deltachat/deltachat-pages/en/help.md

 If you use a single default chat profile you can simply uninstall the app.
 This will still automatically trigger deletion of all associated address data on the chatmail server.
-For more info, please refer to [nine.testrun.org address-deletion](https://nine.testrun.org/info.html#account-deletion) or the respective page from your chosen [3rd party chatmail server](https://chatmail.at/relays).
+For more info, please refer to the respective page from your [3rd party chatmail server](https://chatmail.at/relays).

 ## Groups {#groups}